 2.8 Source attribution

-The high resolution of the inversion facilitates the attribution of the posterior emissions estimates to different source categories, including sectors, states, and urban areas.
-We aggregate the native resolution emissions estimate and associated errors to find the corresponding quantities for each source category using a summation matrix W∈Rk×n, where k is the number of source categories.
-The rows of W are given by the relative contribution of each grid cell to a given source category.
+The high resolution of the inversion facilitates the attribution of the posterior emissions estimates to different sources, including sectors, states, and urban areas, providing a better basis for subsequent aggregation.
+We aggregate the native resolution emissions estimate and associated errors to find the corresponding quantities for each source category by using a summation matrix W∈Rk×n, where k is the number of source categories.
+The rows of Wis are given by the relative contribution of each grid cell to a given source category.
 For sectoral attribution, the rows are given by the relative contribution of each sector to a grid cell in the prior emissions estimate.
 For state and urban area attribution, the rows are given by the fraction of each grid cell within the state or urban area, respectively.
 Urban areas are defined using the U.S. Census Urban Areas for 2010, which consist of the areas with a population greater than 5×104.
 We consider the 280 urban areas with populations greater than 1e6 according to the 2010 Census.
 The reduced-dimension posterior estimate and associated posterior covariance and averaging kernel matrices are then given by

 xred&=WxFR,#7Sred&=WSKΠWT, and#(8)Ared&=WAKΠW*,#(9)